People trust recommendations from friends more than any ad you’ll ever run. That’s not news. What most businesses get wrong is what they do about it.

 Only the people most likely to become customers are referred to your business.
 And because these new referrals hear about you from a source they trust, they’re more inclined to give your brand a try.

 Referrals who turn into new customers often end up becoming some of your most loyal advocates.
 From the first time they hear of you (from a friend), you’re already placed in a good light.
-And if you offer dual-sided rewards – meaning the new customer gets a reward, too – the odds of them being a satisfied customer are continuing to stack in your favor.
+And if you offer dual-sided rewards, meaning the new customer gets a reward too, the odds of them being a satisfied customer are continuing to stack in your favor.

-The stronger customer loyalty of referred customers means that these customers have a higher overall customer retention rate, and a higher lifetime value – 16% higher than that of other customers.
+The stronger customer loyalty of referred customers means that these customers have a higher overall customer retention rate, and a higher lifetime value, 16% higher than that of other customers.

-8. Creates a cost-effective marketing strategy
+5. Creates a cost-effective growth channel

 Traditional marketing can take a lot of time and get very expensive.
 Referral marketing, on the other hand, is an inexpensive way to market your brand and get the word out there relatively quickly.
 Because you’re inviting existing customers to help promote you, you’re making the most of relationships you’ve already built.